JiyuanMao/onlinelibrarytest/README.md

 ## Sample Test execution.
 books:
   $ D:\WIT\OnlineLibrary>mocha test/routes/books-test.js

+  > D:\WIT\OnlineLibrary
+  > mocha test/routes/books-test.js

     Books
       Get/
         GET /books
           Successfully Connected to [ onlinelibrary ]
           Successfully Connected to [ onlinelibrary ]
           Successfully Connected to [ onlinelibrary ]
             √ should return all the books in an array (160ms) GET /books/bname/:name
           when name is correct
             √ should return one book by name you search for (47ms) when name is wrong
             √ should return a 404 and a message for wrong book name GET /books/bpublisher/:publisher
           when publisher is correct
             √ should return books according to publisher you search for (40ms) when publisher is wrong
             √ should return a 404 and a message for invalid book publisher GET /books/bcategory/:category
           when category is correct
             √ should return books according to category you search for (44ms) when category is wrong
             √ should return a 404 and a message for invalid book category (49ms) GET /books/bauthor/:author
           when author is correct
             √ should return books according to author you search for (46ms) when author is wrong
             √ should return a 404 and a message for invalid book author (38ms) GET /books/searchname/:name
           when fuzzy search name is correct
             √ should return one or more books you fuzzy search for (42ms) when fuzzy search name is wrong
             √ should return a 404 and a message for invalid keyword GET /books/searchauthor/:author
           when fuzzy search author is correct
             √ should return one or more books by author you fuzzy search for (40m s)
           when fuzzy search author is wrong
             √ should return a 404 and a message for invalid keyword GET /books/searchpublisher/:publisher
           when fuzzy search publisher is correct
             √ should return one or more books by publisher you fuzzy search for when fuzzy search publisher is wrong
             √ should return a 404 and a message for invalid publisher keyword GET /books/searchcategory/:category
           when fuzzy search category is correct
             √ should return one or more books by category you fuzzy search for (3 8ms)
           when fuzzy search category is wrong
             √ should return a 404 and a message for invalid category keyword Post/
         POST /books
            √ should return confirmation message and update datastore (86ms) Put/
         PUT /books/:id
           when id is correct
             √ should return the updated message (125ms) when id is wrong
             √ should return a 404 and a message for invalid book id Delete/
         DELETE /books/:id
           when id is correct
             √ should return delelte message and update datastore (87ms) when id is wrong
             √ should return a 404 and a message for invalid book id

   22 passing (3s)